The Bankrate promise

 Banks and credit unions aren’t required to cash checks for noncustomers, but many banks will cash a check that is written by a checking account holder at that bank, even if it is payable to a noncustomer.

 There must be enough money in the payer’s account to cover the check.
-The payee will be asked to show a government-issued photo ID, such as a driver’s license, before the bank will cash the check.
+The payee (the person the check is issued to) will be asked to show a government-issued photo ID, such as a driver’s license, before the bank will cash the check.

 2. Cash your check at a retailer